buckethead1986/magnets-copy/README.md

 ## Layout / Design

-I used Googles Material UI for the design (with some select manual CSS).
+I used Googles Material UI for the design (with some select inline CSS).
 This component-based styling allows for easy integration of components and an overall cohesion of style.
 I divvied up created poem components into Material Cards, and users appear in a List on the profile page.
 On the poems index page, there is a